-Count 1 charges that the defendant distributed more than 50 grams of cocaine base.
-If you find the defendant guilty of Count 1, then you must determine whether the government also has proved that the amount of cocaine base involved was more than 50 grams.
-There is a special verdict question addressing this issue.
-You are to answer this special verdict question only if you find the defendant guilty of Count 1.
+Count 1 charges that the alleged conspiracy involved 50 grams or more of cocaine base (crack cocaine).
+If you find any defendant guilty of Count 1, then you must determine whether the government also has proved that the amount of crack cocaine involved in the conspiracy was 50 grams or more.
+There is a special verdict question addressing this issue for Count 1 for each defendant.
+You are to answer this special verdict question for a defendant only if you find that defendant guilty of Count 1.
+Bear in mind, however, that your answer to this question must be based on the total amount of crack cocaine you find to have been involved in the entire conspiracy, not on the amount with which a particular defendant was involved.

-The government must establish the amount of cocaine base involved in Count 1 by proof beyond a reasonable doubt.
-If you find from your consideration of all the evidence that there is proof beyond a reasonable doubt that the amount of cocaine base involved was more than 50 grams, then you should answer the special verdict question "Yes."
-If you do not find from your consideration of all the evidence that there is proof beyond a reasonable doubt as to the amount of cocaine base specified in Count 1, then you must answer the special verdict question "No."
+The government must establish the amount of crack cocaine involved in Count 1 by proof beyond a reasonable doubt.
+If you find from your consideration of all the evidence that there is proof beyond a reasonable doubt that the amount of cocaine base involved was 50 grams or more, then you should answer the special verdict question "Yes."
+If you do not find from your consideration of all the evidence that there is proof beyond a reasonable doubt as to the amount of crack cocaine specified in Count 1, then you must answer the special verdict question "No."